nh13/ksw/README.md

 Subsequent lines should alternate between query and target.

 This tool can be run **_interactively_**.
 Meaning, the tool reads in one query and target at a time, runs alignment, then writes the alignment output, then waits for more input.
 Therefore, we can wrap this tool in a process that writes to the standard input of this tool, waits for the alignment result on standard output, then does something else, then feeds more data to standard input.
+This saves time executing the tool each time for thousands or millions of alignments.

 ## <a name="installation"></a>Installation